Can You Cancel a Listing Agreement in Texas?

 Modifying the Agreement

-- Be Specific: State which terms you’d like to adjust in the contract.
+- Be Specific: Highlight the sections that you would like to change in the agreement.

 Switching Real Estate Professional

-- Evaluate the Agent’s Role: Check if the agent represents your interests well.
+- Evaluate the Agent’s Role: Ascertain whether the agent is acting in your best interest.

-- Research Alternatives: Look for other agents or brokerages that better fit your needs.
+- Research Alternatives: Look for other agents or brokerages that could be more beneficial to you.

 Working with Your Broker